 Ketoconazole shampoo with biotin, saw palmetto, niacin, black castor oil, caffeine and argon oil is available at: https://www.minoxidilmax.com/hair-covet-hair-restoration-shampoo.

 Although RU58841 has been shown to affect hair growth in androgenetic alopecia, the evidence for this is outdated and extremely sparse.
 Indeed, most of the studies in the late 90s concerning RU were cell and animal-based studies.
 There has not been no clinical study on its safety and long-term effects.
 Its long term safety was not established like finasteride.
-People who used the product have reported similar but even more lingering side effects than finasteride.
-Thus it is not recommended to use RU-58841 as a safe alternative to finasteride.
-If one hesitates to use oral finasteride, topical finasteride, topical spironolactone or ketoconazole shampoo is a better option.
+If one hesitates to use oral finasteride, topical finasteride, topical spironolactone or ketoconazole shampoo can be a good option.

 1. Battmann, T., et al., RU-58841, a new specific topical antiandrogen: a candidate of choice for the treatment of acne, androgenetic alopecia and hirsutism.
 J Steroid Biochem Mol Biol, 1994.
 48(1): p.
 55-60.

 2. Pan, H.J., et al., Evaluation of RU5884 1 as an anti-androgen in prostate PC3 cells and a topical anti-alopecia agent in the bald scalp of stumptailed macaques.
 Endocrine, 1998.
 9(1): p.
 39-43.